Monday, August 17, 2026

 Despite the sustained demand, clubs take pride in evolving their shows so they don’t get stale.
 Building shows around broader promotional events—like Star Wars Night or ’80s Night—is a popular tactic to keep things fresh, as are interactive video board displays, lasers, and smoke effects.

-But the Fourth of July weekend shows are going to be especially enormous.
+But the Fourth of July weekend shows are especially enormous.

-For their Independence Day game against the Mets, the Braves are tripling the size of their normal Friday-night show, expanding total shots from 2,800 to 8,500.
-Pyro Shows is adding several new firing locations—including trailers stationed in the outfield grass—to create what Salveson says will be the “largest show ever produced” at Truist Park.
-The Guardians, too, are “bringing a lot more firepower than usual” to their weekend series against the White Sox.
+For their Independence Day game against the Mets, the Braves tripled the size of their normal Friday-night show, expanding total shots from 2,800 to 8,500.
+Pyro Shows added several new firing locations—including trailers stationed in the outfield grass—to create what Salveson said is the “largest show ever produced” at Truist Park.
+The Guardians, too, brought “a lot more firepower than usual” to their series against the White Sox this weekend.

 Nearly every entity in sports has embraced America250 in some form.
 But the national pastime has to put on the biggest show of them all.